pivotal/blog/content/post/failure-is-a-part-of-the-game.md

 Any success I have now is because of the failures I’ve experienced.
 Those are all successes that _could not have happened_ without failures.
 It is not necessary to experience failure yourself every single time though - mentors, experts, and books exist to help you not repeat the same mistakes again.
 However, no one can save or prevent you from failing at some point in life.
 You will fail.
 Multiple times.
 Ideally, you will be stronger, better, and wiser for it.
 Hopefully with time, you can understand what went wrong and how you can approach things differently to ensure a little more success the next time around.

+## Takeaways
+* When approaching a new problem / concept / endeavour, try to find the necessary data / individuals to make it more successful
+* Be able to clearly articulate the problems that you encounter and break them down into smaller chunks
+* Define the cut-off boundary or "fail" point, after which you will change your approach or walk away
+* Understand that with anything you do, you will fail.
+It is only by repeatedly trying over and over again that you will be able to have some sort of success

 Failure, after all, is simply a part of the game.

 --
-Forever grateful to the people I’ve been lucky to cross paths with those who took the time to edit and make this post better: [Jennifer Chow](https://www.linkedin.com/in/jenniferchow1/), [Anam Alvi](https://www.linkedin.com/in/anamalvi/), [Iryna Shustava](https://www.linkedin.com/in/irynashustava/), [Rachel Heaton](https://www.linkedin.com/in/rachelheaton/).
+Forever grateful to the people / pivots I’ve been lucky to cross paths with who took the time to edit and make this post better: [Jennifer Chow](https://www.linkedin.com/in/jenniferchow1/), [Anam Alvi](https://www.linkedin.com/in/anamalvi/), [Iryna Shustava](https://www.linkedin.com/in/irynashustava/), [Rachel Heaton](https://www.linkedin.com/in/rachelheaton/).